Ashfaque-Al-Sinan/Library-Management-System/README.md

 | Borrow Book | Decrements `available_copies`, logs borrow entry to member |
 | Return Book | Increments `available_copies`, removes entry from member |

----

-## 🤝 Contributing

-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you'd like to change.

----

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).